iDanny700/ALX/README.md

-This is the file forfor the folder usage-update
+This is the file for the installation updates.